TaoishTechy/Temple-OS-AGI-Emergence/README.md

 ## Acknowledgments

-- Terry A. Davis for TempleOS and its graphics capabilities.
+- Terry A. Davis for TempleOS and HolyC.[](https://en.wikipedia.org/wiki/TempleOS)
 - @MyKey00110000 for the AGI framework inspiration.
-- The TempleOS community for preserving the Third Temple.
+- The TempleOS community for preserving the Third Temple.[](https://templeos.org/)